-Short term benefits of keeping the budget low while developing features quickly are hard to argue, especially in the early MVP stages of the software product.
-But like with finance, if you neglect the long term perspective and base your cash flow only on the liabilities, you will end up in the debt spiral, sooner or later.
+Short-term benefits of keeping the budget low while developing features quickly are hard to argue, especially in the early MVP stages of the software product.
+But like with finance, if you neglect the long-term perspective and base your cash flow only on the liabilities, you will end up in the debt spiral, sooner or later.
 So should you avoid technical debt at any cost?

-Same is with technical debt, you accept it to make thighs faster.
+The same is with technical debt, you accept it to make thighs faster.
 Especially in the early stages of the business, or when you want to test a new business opportunity.
-If you are not sure whether some product or feature will get the market traction it is usually a wise choice to limit the initial investment and cut some technical corners.
+If you are not sure whether some product or feature will get market traction it is usually a wise choice to limit the initial investment and cut some technical corners.
 As Neil Ernst mentioned in the Carnegie Mellon University field study, technical debt conceptualizes the tradeoff between the short-term benefit of rapid delivery and long-term value.

 - When you take a bank loan, you can’t forget about it.
 If you do, costs are even higher and you won’t risk that situation.
 But it is way easier to forget about the technical debt, as the interest rate and cost of code shortcuts are not that obvious.
-So remember, whenever you agree on some technical debt, do it considerably, note it, manage it, and pay it off.
+So remember, henever you agree on some technical debt, do it considerably, note it, manage it, and pay it off.
 Better sooner than too late.

 Another approach is to continue the development of new features in the old codebase, but with a focus on refactoring.
 Creating a new module?
 Do it without taking any shortcuts and also improve parts of the application that relate to that module.
-This won’t freeze your development and will let you pay off the debt in smaller chunks.
+This won’t freeze your development and will let you pay off the technical debt in smaller chunks.

 - One of our customers reached us when previous developers denied further work on his product, burdened by accumulated technical debt.
 The approach mentioned above turned into a 35% yearly debt reduction.
 Their legacy application evolved to highly scalable SaaS in just 2 years, with time to market for new features reduced by 87%.

-- And our recent story of accelerating SaaS growth by gradual improvements in web architecture.
+- And our recent story of accelerating SaaS growth through gradual improvements in web architecture.
 After 1.5 years of cooperation with Accesto, our customer won the Atlassian’s Codegeist 2020 contest for the Best app for remote working.
 Thanks to the new architecture, the module that won the contest was created in just 3 weeks.
 Something that would be impossible before.